Mitchelstown: Road

 Cantilever sign for access to Mitchelstown from the M8, 3 km south of the town.

 Mitchelstown is situated close to the M8 Dublin to Cork motorway, which runs to the east and can be accessed from Junctions 12 and 13.

 A relief road, located to the west of the town, serves to filter N73 traffic towards Mallow and R513 traffic towards Limerick.
 The construction of the relief road to the west and north, and its connection in 2009 to the M8 to the east of Mitchelstown, means that the town has become the smallest in Ireland to have a full 360-degree ring road.
 Prior to the opening of the relief road in 2006, the N8 ran through Mitchelstown itself, seriously congesting the main street.
 The R665 road connects Mitchelstown to Clonmel, while the former N8 now redesignated as the R639 provides an alternative route from Mitchelstown to Cork, Fermoy and Cahir.

 Bus

-Bus Éireann runs intercity services through the town providing a service to both Dublin and Cork.
-Since late 2022, there is an expanded bus service between the town and Limerick city, which serves several intermediate towns and villages.
+Bus Éireann runs the 245X service through the town providing a service to Dublin, Cahir, Cashel, Fermoy and Cork.
+Bus Éireann also operates the 245 which serves stops between Mitchelstown and Clonmel as well as towns between Mitchelstown and Cork including Fermoy and Watergrasshill.
+Since late 2022, there has been an expanded route 328 service between Mitchelstown and Limerick city, which serves several intermediate stops.